 CWB worked in Manabi, the most devastated area, and stayed in Guayaquil during our off days.
 We worked in close partnership with local authorities and Global Smiles to ensure that all of our activities were safe for the artists and the public.
 When working in the immediate aftermath of an emergency, it’s even more important that CWB be in solidarity with those already trusted by the community.
 Additionally, our artists participated in disaster preparedness training.

 Ecuador suffered a magnitude 7.8 earthquake on April 16, 2016.
 The severe earthquake struck the northwestern part of the country, killing 660 people and injuring more than 16,000.
-Two strong aftershocks of magnitudes 6.7 and 6.8 occurred on Wednesday, May 18.
+Two strong aftershocks, magnitudes 6.7 and 6.8, occurred on Wednesday, May 18.

-7,000 buildings are destroyed, including the entire shopping district of Tarqui and widespread damage across Manabi province.
-An estimated 25,000 people are living in temporary shelters.
-According to the USGS Ecuador last experienced an earthquake of this power in 1906.
-An 8.8 magnitude tremor struck off the coasts of Ecuador and Colombia setting off a tsunami that went as far west as Japan and as far north as San Francisco.
+Seven thousand buildings were destroyed, including the entire shopping district of Tarqui, with widespread damage across Manabi province.
+At the time of our tour, an estimated 25,000 people were living in temporary shelters.
+According to the United States Geological Survey (USGS), Ecuador last experienced an earthquake of this magnitude in 1906.

 CWB – USA’s four amazing artists are Julia Register (NYC), Andres Aguilar (Mexico City), Gabriela Sigaud Winters (Sao Paolo, Brazil), and Erwan Gronier (French, living in Colombia).

 CWB – USA follows United Nations naming conventions for all countries, nations, and territories, along with the Declaration of the Rights of the Child and the Universal Declaration of Human Rights.
 To read more about our Code of Ethics, click here.